 - Transporting controlled substances.
 Under Virginia Code § 18.2-248.01, it is a separate felony offense to transport with the intent to sell or distribute at least one ounce of cocaine or a Schedule I or II controlled substance, or five or more pounds of marijuana into Virginia.
 The penalty is 5 to 40 years in prison and a fine of up to one million dollars.
 There is a minimum mandatory prison sentence of three years for a first conviction and 10 years for one or more prior convictions.

 Given the lengthy prison sentence and large fines that you may face if convicted of possession with intent to distribute charges, you cannot afford not to fight the charges as hard as you can—even if you are guilty.
-Our experienced criminal defense attorneys are here to help.
+Our Fairfax drug offense attorneys are here to help.
 To discuss your charges and possible defenses, call our office or start an online chat to schedule your free, no-obligation consultation.